kkauder/eic.github.io/_about/howto.md

 The content and order of top entries in the navigation bar as well as content and ordering of all items in all dropdown menus are defined in that file.

+If a menu entry in *menu.yml* is an external link, there is no source code (i.e. markdown page content is not necessary).
+Examples are easy to spot in the file <a href="https://raw.githubusercontent.com/eic/eic.github.io/master/_data/menus.yml" target=_blank>_data/menus.yml</a>.

+Menu entry descriptions in *menu.yml* can also have optional attributes:
+* **"div"**: to include a divider right above an entry in a dropdown menu the following line should be added respective section of the _data/menus.yml file: "*div: yes*".
+* **"exclude"** -  mainly for development purposes; if a section of the menu needs to be ignored when building the site one can just easily add "*exclude: yes*" to the repective section.
+* **"label"**: to insert a label into a dropdown menu.
+The label won't have any links or page associations, it's just a visual guide.

+##### Front Matter
-"Front Matter" is a piece of YAML code (typically short) on the very top of a Markdown-formatted document which can contain any sort of data, for example variables used to render the page.
+"Front Matter" is a piece of YAML code (typically short) embedded on the very top of a Markdown-formatted document which can contain any sort of data, for example variables used to render the page or define a tag so it can be more easily referenced in this way.
-It can be used to define the behavior and treatment of the page in higher-level contructs referencing it, since the data in the Front Matter is accessible as object attributes.
+The data in the Front Matter is accessible in a way similar to object attributes.
-Importantly, it also serves to inform {% include navigation/findlink.md name='Jekyll' %} that
+Importantly, when present the Front Matter serves to inform {% include navigation/findlink.md name='Jekyll' %}
-this particular page needs to be rendered into HTML for inclusion in the site being built.

-All files are expected to be in the Markdown (MD) format, and **each MD file is to be equipped with the "front matter" section**, which could look like the excerpt below.
+that this particular page needs to be rendered into HTML for inclusion in the site being built.
+Otherwise it won't be included in the site.
+In summary, most of the files used to build the site are expected to be in the Markdown (MD) format, and **each MD file is to be equipped with the "front matter" section**, which could look like the excerpt below.
 ```
 ---
 title: My Cool Software